 The Native Plant Society of Texas has scholarship opportunities and research grants for qualified students at Texas colleges.
 The Benny J. Simpson Scholarship is an endowed scholarship for an upper level student at Texas Tech University in Lubbock.
 Please contact Texas Tech for more information.

-The Ann Miller Gonzalez Research Grants and the Kate Hillhouse Scholarships are administered by our Education Committee.
+The Ann Miller Gonzalez Research Grants and the Kate Hillhouse Scholarships are administered by our Grants & Scholarship Committee.
 Please contact our State Office for more details or see the information below.

 The Native Plant Society of Texas will award research grants to university undergraduate and graduate students for academic research related to Texas native plants and/or to conservation and restoration of native-plant habitats of Texas.
 The awards are named for an early supporter of Texas native plants.

 The undergraduate research grant award will be up to $500 for the duration of the grantee’s research project.
 Two undergraduate research grants may be awarded per year, and applications must be submitted by September 10 for the Fall semester, or March 18 for the Spring.
 For additional information and an application:

 The graduate research grant award will be up to $2000 for the duration of the grantee’s research project.
 One graduate research grant may be awarded per year, and the deadline for submission is March 18.
 For additional information and an application:

 The Kate Hillhouse Scholarship Fund was created with the intention to accumulate sufficient funds to endow an undergraduate scholarship.
 Proceeds from a Silent Auction at our annual Fall Symposium have been donated to the fund each year since 2008.
 The fund is named for a former president of the Society who was also an educator.